CodeHex083/CodeHex083/README.md

 # 👋 Welcome to My GitHub

-**Blockchain & AI Engineer | Innovating Decentralized Intelligence**
+**Fullstack, Web3 & AI Engineer | Innovating Decentralized Intelligence**

 ***

 ## About Me

-As an engineer specializing in both blockchain technology and artificial intelligence, I develop secure, scalable, and intelligent solutions for the next generation of decentralized applications.
-My background encompasses smart contract development, on-chain data analysis, autonomous agents, and cross-domain AI integrations.
-I am dedicated to advancing the synergy between AI and Web3 through robust, open-source innovation.
+As a Full Stack, AI and Web3 Engineer, I design and build secure, scalable and intelligent solutions for the next generation of digital applications.
+My expertise spans end-to-end development, smart contract engineering, on-chain data analysis, autonomous agents and cross-domain AI integrations.
+I am passionate about advancing the synergy between AI and Web3 through robust, innovative, and open-source technologies.

 ***